 If you'd like to visit my speaker site, please feel welcome! http://jodeeblanco.com/

-The Jodee Blanco Group also offers in-person consulting, training, coaching, speaker platform development, and writing and creation of pitch materials.
+The Jodee Blanco Group offers in-person consulting, training, coaching, speaker platform development, and writing and creation of pitch materials.
+We also offer consulting via phone and Skype.
 For more information, please visit my website.

 If you would like to shedule a session with me, please email me at firstname.lastname@example.org and I'll set up a time for us to talk so I can get to know you and your goals.

-I'm so delighted you're here.
-I'm designing an informative and exciting online course and inviting IngramSpark authors to experience it first.
+I have designed an informative and exciting online course.
 If you want to take your book sales to the next level and potentially turn speaking into a lucrative second career, I'm confident this course will help you.

-I have such great respect for IngramSpark authors and your commitment to your books.
+I have such great respect for new authors and your commitment to your books.
 It's you who have inspired me to create this course.
-In celebraton of IngramSpark authors and your initiative and talent, I'm offering the course at a special rate of $125, in honor of my commitment to your success.
-I hope to see your name on the list today.
+I hope to see you in the course today.
 Thank you for putting your faith in me.
 We're going to do amazing things together!

 ©2018 THE JODEE BLANCO GROUP, ALL RIGHTS RESERVED.